openturns/openturns/python/doc/theory/reliability_sensitivity/ranking_src.rst

 between this approach to linear regression and the method of cumulative variance which uses the term importance factor.

+It is a good idea to check the quality of the :ref:`linear regression <linear_regression>` before estimating the SRC coefficients: if the linear regression model is a poor fit to the data, then the SRC coefficients are useless.

+Note that if there exists map :math:`g` such that :math:`Y=g(X^1, ..., X^n)`,
+then the squared SRC coefficients are equal to :ref:`Sobol' indices <sensitivity_sobol>`.

 Standard *Rank* Regression Coefficients (SRRC) are SRC coefficients computed on the ranked input variables :math:`r\vect{X} = \left( rX^1,\ldots,rX^{n_X} \right)` and the ranked output variable :math:`rY`.
+They are useful when the relationship between :math:`Y` and :math:`\vect{X}` is not linear (so SRC cannot be used), but only monotonic.

 .. topic:: API: